 7) Riding public transit without paying for or validating your ticket.

-We know that public transit can be overwhelming for those new the city – for help, check the BVG website, use tickets machines and switch to your local language before starting your purchase, and failing that, ask locals for help.
+We know that public transit can be overwhelming for newbies – for help, check the BVG website, use tickets machines and switch to your local language before starting your purchase, and failing that, ask locals for help.
 You can also download and use the BVG app to buy tickets ahead of your journey.

 8) Complaining when people smoke in bars, at beer gardens, and wherever else.

-Inhaling second hand smoke blown out of the mouth of another human is not nice at all, but making a big fuss about it and bothering other people doesn’t help either.
+Inhaling second hand smoke blown out of the mouth of another human isn’t nice at all, but making a big fuss about it and bothering other people doesn’t help either.
 Despite laws against smoking in public, Berliners continue to staunchly cling to their smoking ways inside bars and clubs, outdoors at beer gardens and concerts, and … pretty much everywhere.
-We know it sucks and maybe it’s better that you speak your mind, but do so at your own risk – there are hardcore smokers in this city.
+We know it sucks and maybe it’s better for your health to you speak your mind, but do so at your own risk – there are hardcore smokers in this city who who take their “rights” to smoke rather seriously.

 9) Staying at an Airbnb or some other holiday flat.